gobeyondidentity/developer-docs/docs/integration-guides/aws-cognito.md

 ## Configure OIDC between Beyond Identity and AWS

 ### Create AWS as an OIDC client in Beyond Identity
-In this section, you will create a resource server and app in your Beyond Identity realm to represent AWS Cognito.
+In this section, you'll create a resource server and app in your Beyond Identity realm to represent AWS Cognito.

 ### Create a resource server